heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 * Gardens and landscaping in all sides of the premises
 * Gardens on every terrace on every floor

-* Many people live in places surrounded by fences and parking lots, paving stones and manhole covers occasionally accented by rectangles of grass and some bushes.
-Life at the Marina is to be living surrounded on three sides by gardens, playing fields and parks - with views of the Bay, mountains and hundreds of trees - all in middle of the city.
+* Many people live in places surrounded by fences and parking lots, paving stones and manhole covers - all occasionally accented by rectangles of grass and some bushes.
+Life at the Marina is to live surrounded on three sides by seven flower gardens and terraces, playing fields and a national park - with views of the Bay, mountains and hundreds of trees - all in middle of the city noted for its beauty.

 ### 4. Neighborhood & Walking